 How many credits do I need?

 European universities use a system called ECTS (European Credit Transfer and Accumulation System).
+Two University of South Wales credits are equivalent to 1 ECTS credit, so you would need to study 60 ECTS credits in a year (the equivalent of 120 USW credits).
 The overseas university should be able to tell you how many ECTS credits their modules are worth.
-Two University of South Wales credits are equivalent to 1 ECTS credit, so you would need to study 60 ECTS credits in a year (the equivalent of 120 USW credits).
-In the USA, you should choose 4 or 5 3-credit units per semester, so 8-10 3-credit units for the full year.
+In the USA, you should choose four or five 3-credit units per semester, so between eight and ten 3-credit units for the full year.

 Can you advise me about study visas for the USA/Canada?

-The best people to advise you about visa requirements are the staff at the partner institution.
-We usually run an information session in the spring which provides an overview.
-However, the partner institution will have the expertise to help with specific queries.
+The best people to advise you about visa requirements are the staff at the partner institution as they will have the expertise to help with specific queries.
+We usually run an information session in the spring but this can only provide an overview.

 Can I study at two partner institutions in a year, one in one semester and one in the other?